raspberrypilearning/video-dance/en/step_1.md

 ## Introduction

-Add project description here.
-What will learners be making?
+You will make a dancing game, where you have to move your body to be captured by your video camera, and copy the dancer on the stage.

 ### What you will make

 --- no-print ---
-Add instructions for using the embedded content here.
+Enable your camera if asked.
+Watch the bottom circle and the order the colours change.
+When ready, wave your arms over the same coloured circles at the top of the screen.

 <div class="scratch-preview">
-  <iframe allowtransparency="true" width="485" height="402" src="https://scratch.mit.edu/projects/embed/160619869/?autostart=false" frameborder="0"></iframe>
+<iframe src="https://scratch.mit.edu/projects/348781311/embed" allowtransparency="true" width="485" height="402" frameborder="0" scrolling="no" allowfullscreen></iframe>
 </div>
 --- /no-print ---